 Figure 13.2 depicts a context diagram for a CONEX system.
 The CONEX controller interacts with the plant DCS and other agents: the operator, the process engineer, the control engineer, the substratal HW/SW platform and with external technical systems (automated laboratory databases in the implementation case described in [San90]).
 It is interesting to consider the role that the three humans play in relation with the operation of the system: the operator only has knowledge enough to keep the interaction plant-controller ongoing.
-If anything abnormal happens, deeper knowledge is required and engineers come into scene; process engineers if the origin of the problem seems to be in the controller.
+If anything abnormal happens, deeper knowledge is required and engineers come into scene; process engineers if the origin of the problem seems to be in the plant and control engineers if the origin of the problem seems to be in the controller.